ZHZisZZ/dllm-trainer/README.md

 ## Overview
 **dLLM** is an educational library offering unified implementations for training **diffusion language models**.
 It brings transparency to the entire training and deployment process, making **reproduction and finetuning** of open-weight diffusion language models much easier.
 Below are some of the key features that make dLLM special:

-- dLLM provides reproduction and finetuning recipes for a variety of open-weight models (e.g., [LLaDA / LLaDA-MoE](https://arxiv.org/abs/2502.09992) and [Dream](https://arxiv.org/abs/2508.15487)), and provides educational reference implementation of training algorithms (e.g., [Edit Flows](https://arxiv.org/abs/2506.09018)).
+- dLLM provides reproduction and finetuning recipes for a variety of open-weight models (e.g., [LLaDA / LLaDA-MoE](https://arxiv.org/abs/2502.09992) and [Dream](https://arxiv.org/abs/2508.15487)), and provides reference implementation of various training algorithms (e.g., [Edit Flows](https://arxiv.org/abs/2506.09018)).

 - dLLM, built on top of [🤗 Transformers](https://github.com/huggingface/transformers), scales seamlessly—from edge devices with [LoRA](https://github.com/huggingface/peft) to multi-node clusters with [DeepSpeed](https://github.com/deepspeedai/DeepSpeed) and beyond.